blueburrito24/obsidiannotes/Custom figure ideas.md

 I'm also gonna repaint these Marvel Select heads + the Marvel Select's "backpack" accessory with all its tendrils + dremel out the joints on the Select hands and mod it with some odd joints from AliExpress.
 I'm also gonna paint out the legs of the spider-symbol and round out the body, then add new legs based on the 12in design.
 Also add boot swivel!

+When I mod Venom I want to document it as a tutorial for future reference.
+I'll take photos and clips (need to buy tripod in [[Wishlist]]) at different stages e.g., comparing Venom to Maximum Spider-Man and showing from various angles how their different approach to butterfly joints affects their range of motion, showing how I plan and then modify the body, showing images of what my ideas for the figure are.
+Then I can include images of the figure before and after doing various poses, to show the effect of the articulation mods.
+Should credit any images used that aren't mine and credit any tutorials that inspired me such as the Cyclops butterfly mod above.

 ![[dfpkedx-6e336adf-5a49-4635-8fb7-758a5ec584a3.png| 275]] ![[G3Q9zZnWkAAVDio.jpeg | 190]] ![[{1A331834-D523-4AC3-AFEB-FC6D58430197}.png | 135]] ![[G3Tbq0qacAA4ZRa.jpeg | 140]]
 Marvel Legends Maximum-er Spider-Man:
 I already have the right red, blue and black paints I need to repaint the logos on Maximum Spider-Man.
 Would just need to paint the legs over then reshape the body of the spider, then add the new legs and repaint the webs after drying.